bw-math/bw-math/source/assignments/problems/statistics/01_ESTIMATION.rst

 .. image:: ../../../assets/imgs/classwork/2016_apstats_frp_formb_01.png
 	:align: center

+Use this information to answer the following questions.

 	a.
 In the context of this question, explain what information is conveyed by the circled point.

 	b.
 What proportion of sales agents achieved monthly sales volumes between $700,000 and $800,000 ?

 	c.
 For values between 10 and 11 on the horizontal axis, the cumulative relative frequency plot is flat.
 In the context of this question, explain what this means.

 	d.
 A bonus is to be given to 20 percent of the sales agents.
 Those who achieved the highest monthly sales volume during the preceding month will receive a bonus.
 What is the minimum monthly sales volume an agent must have achieved to qualify for the bonus?

 6. **2007, Free Response, #1**